kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/04-ETCD-For-Beginners.md

      - ETCD is a distributed reliable key-value store that is simple, secure & Fast.

 ## What is a Key-Value Store
-   - Traditionally, databases have been in tabular format, you must have heared about SQL or Relational databases.
+   - Traditionally, databases have been in tabular format, you must have heard about SQL or Relational databases.
 They store data in rows and columns

      ![relational-dbs](../../images/relational-dbs.PNG)